1. Home

 The Federal, State and Territory governments have plans and incentives to encourage the use of EV cars in Australia.

-The Labor government which was elected in May 2022 has an “Electric Car Discount” policy taking effect from 1 July 2022, detailed of which are outlined below.
+The Labor government which was elected in May 2022 has an “Electric Car Discount” policy taking effect from 1 July 2022, details of which are outlined below.
 The Federal measures are subject to review after 3 years in the light of the rate of electric vehicle adoption.

 Labor’s Electric Car Discount